 We stayed at El Encuentro en Chacras de Coria in Chacras de Coria, Mendoza.
 This small, boutique hotel has a great location just outside of the main bustle of Mendoza.
 The staff is extremely helpful and can assist you with scheduling wine tours and activities.
 If you do not get enough wine during your tours and five course meals, the hotel has a wine cellar and a fantastic common area to relax in at the end of the day.

-- Mendoza: 9 Great Things to do in Mendoza, Argentina
+- BEST OF MENDOZA: 9 Great Things to do in Mendoza, Argentina

-- Mendoza: Mendoza Itinerary: How Much Time Should You Spend Here?
+- MENDOZA ITINERARY: Mendoza Itinerary: How Much Time Should You Spend Here?

 You Might Also Like: